uviclibraries/genai-notebooklm/5-nblm-presentations.md

 > **Reflection**: Are there any potential drawbacks or problems you can think of when creating images for your presentations using GenAI tools?

-## Build & Customize All Other Presentation Slides & Speaker Notes
+## Build All Other Presentation Slides & Speaker Notes
-1. Copy & paste the title & Speaker notes for the first slide
+1. Copy & paste the title & Speaker notes for the first slide..
-2. Edit anything?
+2. Does anything need editing or updating?

-## Create an Image for Each Slide
+3. Create an image for the slide by going to [Meta.ai](https://www.meta.ai/){:target="_blank"}
-6. Let's go to [Meta.ai](https://www.meta.ai/){:target="_blank"} to create the images (as of December 2024 Google's free Gemini image creator is not nearly as good as the free Meta.ai image generator)
+   - Prompt suggestions here...
+4. Repeat this for each slide until the end of the presentation...

 ## Reflection
 > **Title generation**: